opil/documentation/docs/final_documentation_structure/BPO/Getting_Started___Installation_Guide__User_Manual.md

 Open another tab on the web browser.
 At the address `http://localhost:1026/main`, you should see the HMI app.
 Use the `inituser` as username and the `initpw` as password to login the app and go to the BPO tab.

+#Install from Docker Container
-## How to start the BPO docker container
+The BPO docker container is located at [RAMP Docker Registry](https://docker.ramp.eu/?page=1#!taglist/opil/opil.sw.bpo).
-Pull the latest docker image of the module
+Pull the latest docker image of the module using this command:
 ```
 $docker pull docker.ramp.eu/opil/opil.sw.bpo:1.1
 ```

-Set up the BPO `docker-compose.yaml` the docker container
+#How to start the BPO docker container
+To install the BPO module, you need to prepare a docker-compose.yml following this example.

+First step is to set up a docker-compose.yaml file as follows:

 > docker-compose.yaml
 ```